Propane in France: providers, tariffs and getting started

 There are different ways to contact Engie.
 Here are the main options:

-Signing up for an electricity or gas contract with Engie in France is easy and free of charge.
-You can start the process by calling Engie’s customer service or by visiting their official website.
+Signing up for an electricity or gas contract with Engie in France is simple and free.
+You can start the process either by calling Engie’s customer service or visiting their official website.

-Engie is a French energy supplier created in 2008 from the merger of Belgian company Suez (founded in 1958) and former state-owned gas utility Gaz de France (established in 1946).
-Headquartered in Courbevoie near Paris, Engie operated in 31 countries with 97,967 employees and €73.8 billion in revenue as of 2024.
+Engie is a French energy supplier founded in 2008 from the merger between Belgian company Suez (established in 1958) and the historic French gas supplier GDF (created in 1946).
+As of 2024, Engie operates in 31 countries, employs nearly 98,000 people, and reported a revenue of €73.8 billion.

 Choosing your energy provider in France